8bignic8/MdataPicPrep/README.md

 # MdataPicPrep

-This is a python program for data preperation.
+This is a python program for picture data preperation.

-You can outputs Matlap files and/or .hdr and .png pictures of the same picture patch.
+It cuts the picture file in the size you want.
+Than formats it how you want it and than saves it in:

+--> .mat Matlap files
+and/or
+-->.hdr (TO DO dynamic Format).....
+HDR pictures and/or
+-->.png (TO DO dynamic Format).....
+SDR pictures

+as you wish.

 I would recomend installing the python managment program anaconda with